 - The teams competing in this contest can be part of an academic class and can have undergraduates as well as graduate students (the only stipulation on team members is that they cannot be IT Professionals in the Web programming profession, this will be left up to the AITP advisor to determine the eligibility of all team members).

-- At least 2 of the members of the team must be present at the AITP National Conference to participate in the final presentation.
+- At least 2 of the members of the team must be present at the AITP National Collegiate Conference and Career Fair® to participate in the final presentation.

 Please note there are different schedules for traditional vs. agile development

 - Phase 1 / Scrum 1: November 14, 2015